 Control of Fugitive Emissions (Medford-Ashland AQMA Only)

-(1) All sawmills, all plywood mills and veneer manufacturing plants, particleboard and hardboard plants, charcoal manufacturing plants, asphalt plants, rock crushers, animal feed manufacturers, and other major industrial facilities as identified by the Department, must prepare and implement site-specific plans for the control of fugitive emissions.
+(1) All sawmills, plywood mills and veneer manufacturing plants, particleboard and hardboard plants, asphalt plants, rock crushers, animal feed manufacturers, and other major industrial facilities as identified by DEQ, must prepare and implement site-specific plans for the control of fugitive emissions.

 (2) Fugitive emission-control plans must identify reasonable measures to prevent particulate matter from becoming airborne.
 Special care will be taken by the facility to avoid the migration of material onto the public road system.
 Such reasonable measures include, but are not limited to the following: